 Some additional resources include the National Farmers Union’s Farm Crisis Center and the American Farm Bureau Federation’s Farm State of Mind.

 There are also some state-specific resources available:

 This May, take the time to “check in” with your family, your staff, and most importantly, yourself.
 Don’t be afraid to take advantage of the resources available if things aren’t as they should be.
 No one should feel alone or without the help they need.

-Statistically, at least one in five adults will experience a mental health problem at some point in their lives.
+Statistically, at least one in five adults will experience a mental health crisis at some point in their lives.
 If you consider those who may not have a diagnosable problem but for whom things could be better, that figure probably encompasses a majority of the population.
 Nearly everyone faces challenges that can impact their mental health and wellness at some point in their lives.
 Whether its anxiety, stress, depression, anger, frustration or just a general sense that things aren’t quite right, don’t hesitate to reach out for help.
 This May, make the time to take care of yourself and those you care about.